vominhtri231/Notes/Java/JavaEE/JPA/EntityGraph.md

 # Entity graph

-For those lazy init fields, to provide a hint for JPA to load those fields, we could use entity graph.
+To provide which fields to load dynamically instead of the defautl fetch plain in entity, we could use entity graph.

 ## Declaration